 Market risk is the risk that movements in market conditions, including inflation and interest rates will impact materially on the Group financial performance.
-The Group's exposure to market risks primarily results from its financial arrangements and the economic return which it is allowed on the regulatory capital value (RCV).
+The Group's exposure to market risks primarily results from its financial arrangements and the economic return which it is allowed on the RCV.